joeyjpg/continuum/README.md

 This project is a fork of [Infinity for Reddit](https://github.com/Docile-Alligator/Infinity-For-Reddit).

 One major enhancement is that it lets you set your own `Client ID` as a setting.
-This means you don't need to recompile it each time.
+This means you don't need to recompile it each time, or to use [ReVanced Manager](https://github.com/ReVanced/revanced-manager).

 # Setup
 See [SETUP.md](/SETUP.md)